Today’s New Homes Provide Major Consumer Benefits and Many Reasons to Love Manufactured Housing

 - outdoor living attributes

-Read our expert’s advice for Buying the Perfect Mobile Home
+Read our expert’s advice for Buying a Manufactured Home

 Options Inside and Out

-You also may select from a variety of exterior designs, including metallic, vinyl, wood or hardboard siding.
+You also may select from a variety of exterior designs, including aluminum, vinyl, wood or hardboard mobile home siding.
 Additionally, design features may include a bay window, a gable front or a pitched roof with shingles.
-Awnings, enclosures around the crawl space, patio covers, decks, and steps also are available.
+Awnings, enclosures around the crawl space, patio covers, steps, porches, and decks also are available.

 Because many manufacturers use the latest in computer-assisted design, you have the flexibility of selecting variations to the floor plans and decor, including the color and thickness of the carpeting.
 These options can include everything from the type of exterior siding materials to energy-efficient kitchen appliances.